Reza Borchardt: Early life

-Reza’s interest in magic began at the age of 6, when he saw a magic show at Hillcrest Elementary School in Brookings.
+Borchardt was raised in Brookings, South Dakota.
+His interest in magic began at the age of 6, when he saw a magic show at Hillcrest Elementary School in Brookings.
 At 7 years old, he asked for a magic kit for his birthday and put on performances at his school.

 Performances

-One of Reza's earliest public performances took place when he was 14 years old at the University of Sioux Falls Jeschke Auditorium in a charity event known as the Calvacade of Magic, raising money for the Children's Home Society of South Dakota.
-Reza was one of eight local magicians to perform for this charity event, of which Reza featured two classic illusions: ZigZag and Temple of Benares.
-At 15 years old, Reza left Brookings for Branson, Missouri.
+One of Borchardt's earliest public performances took place when he was 14 years old at the University of Sioux Falls Jeschke Auditorium in a charity event known as the Calvacade of Magic, raising money for the Children's Home Society of South Dakota.
+Borchardt was one of eight local magicians to perform for this charity event, of which Borchardt featured two classic illusions: ZigZag and Temple of Benares.
+At 15 years old, Borchardt left Brookings for Branson, Missouri.
 Initially, he performed 18 shows per week for 6 weeks.
-Since that time, he has performed hundreds of shows in the town, and was voted Branson's Magician of the Year in 2016 and 2021.
+Since that time, he has performed hundreds of shows in the town, and was voted Branson's Magician of the Year in 2016 and 2025.

-In 2013, Reza announced 45 shows at the Mundo Imperial Forum in Acapulco, Mexico, He has been described as "the nation's top touring illusionist" and "one of the fastest rising young stars in the country" by the Brookings Register.
-From April 2014 until August 2015, Reza was a member of The Revollusionists, a spinoff show from The Illusionists, and in 2015, the Starlite Theater in Branson announced that Reza’s show, Edge of Illusion, would be open from March until September 2016.
-According to the theater, who Reza performed for on his 100th show in Branson, "His stage props are the largest in town, and his act is engaging, enthralling and infused with humor and charm ...
-Edge of Illusion highlights the new age of magic and misdirection with sleek, seamless fun and a fresh take on all things ordinary.
-Reza currently performs at Reza Live Theatre.
-In 2018, Reza performed on the television show Penn & Teller: Fool Us.
-Although he did not win the competition that season, Reza nevertheless earned praise from Penn, who proclaimed the performance “an amazing trick!”
+In 2013, Borchardt announced 45 shows at the Mundo Imperial Forum in Acapulco, Mexico, He has been described as "the nation's top touring illusionist" and "one of the fastest rising young stars in the country" by the Brookings Register.
+From April 2014 until August 2015, Borchardt was a member of The Revollusionists, a spinoff show from The Illusionists, and in 2015, the Starlite Theater in Branson announced that Borchardt's show, Edge of Illusion, would be open from March until September 2016.
+Borchardt currently performs at Reza Live Theatre.
+In 2018, Borchardt performed on the television show Penn & Teller: Fool Us.

-Reza tours the United States, redeveloping his show as he does so.
-Reza claims that a lot of what he performs is inspired by music, movies and pop culture.
+Borchardt tours the United States, redeveloping his show as he does so.
+He states that a lot of what he performs is inspired by music, movies and pop culture.

-Other work

-Reza has done a number of fundraisers for charity.
-In 2010, Reza partnered with the Brookings Red Cross chapter in order to stage a benefit show for the organization, and August 2015 he teamed up with the charitable organization Star of Hope to make Hunger Vanish, in a campaign to provide 640,000 school lunches for Haitian children.
+Borchardt has done a number of fundraisers for charity.
+In 2010, Borchardt partnered with the Brookings Red Cross chapter in order to stage a benefit show for the organization, and August 2015 he teamed up with the charitable organization Star of Hope to make Hunger Vanish, in a campaign to provide 640,000 school lunches for Haitian children.

-In 2013, Reza appeared on MTV alongside Never Shout Never.
-More recently, in 2016 Reza appeared on a one hour episode of the Japanese TV Show, Sekai No Hatte Madde Itte Q, and in 2017, Reza appeared on Duck Dynasty.
+In 2013, Borchardt appeared on MTV alongside Never Shout Never.
+In 2016, Borchardt appeared on a one-hour episode of the Japanese TV Show, Sekai No Hatte Madde Itte Q, and in 2017, Borchardt appeared on Duck Dynasty.